This article provides information about the changes in Firefox 59 that will affect developers. Firefox 59 was released on March 13, 2018.

-X-Frame-Optionsheader has been changed so that it checks not only the top-level IFrame is in the same origin, but all its ancestors as well (bug 725490).
+X-Frame-Optionsheader has been changed so that it checks not only the top-level IFrame is in the same origin, but all its ancestors as well (Firefox bug 725490).

-- Image resources loaded from different origins to the current document are no longer able to trigger HTTP authentication dialogs (bug 1423146).
-See HTTP auth dialog can no longer be triggered by cross-origin images for more details.
+- Image resources loaded from different origins to the current document are no longer able to trigger HTTP authentication dialogs (Firefox bug 1423146).

 - HTTP authentication now uses